adfink/adfink.github.io/about.md

 permalink: /about/
 ---

-I've never been very good at describing myself, and I think that is a big problem.
+I've never been so good at describing myself.

 This blog is an attempt to rectify that.